pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 * @yoadbs

 ## **Summary**
-A new pytorch dataloader multiprocessing design is suggested.
-It is designated to significantly reduce random-access-memory (RAM) usage, without any significant reduction in throughput (TPT).
+A new pytorch dataloader multiprocessing pipline is suggested.
+This pipline is designated to significantly reduce random-access-memory (RAM) usage, without any significant reduction in throughput (TPT).

 ## **Motivation**
 Model input batch may require significant amounts of RAM.
 For example, in video processing or in 3D graphics applications.

-By current design, dataloader multiprocessing workers simultaneously prepere batches and send them into shared memory, using a queue.
+By current dataloader multiprocessing pipline design, workers simultaneously prepere batches and send them into shared memory, using a queue.
 In practice, about [num_workers] batches are simultenously stored in shared memory, nearly after epoch start.
 At most, [num_workers * prefetch_factor] can be stored in shared memory at the same time.
 The main process operates in parallel, to extracts one batch after another, and inject it into the model for training/validation/test.